 gives support to people who have lost their job and want to start their own business.
 The Short-Term Enterprise Allowance is paid instead of your Jobseeker’s Benefit for a maximum of 1 year.
 More details are available on the Citizens Information Website.

-Your local Enterprise Board supports manufacturing and internationally traded service micro-enterprises (employing less than 10 people).
-Full details of these Financial Supports is available on the National Enterprise Board website:
+Your local Enterprise Office (LEO) supports manufacturing and internationally traded service micro-enterprises (employing less than 10 people) in every county in Ireland.
+Full details of these Financial Supports is available on the National LEO website:

 - Priming Grant – business within first 18 months in business … 50% of the investment or €80,000 whichever is the lesser.
 Grants over €80,000 and up to €150,000 shall only apply in the case of projects that clearly demonstrate a potential to graduate to Enterprise Ireland and/or to export internationally.
 Subject to the 50% limit, a maximum grant of €15,000 per full time job created shall apply in respect of any employment support granted.